10 Best Pool Privacy Plants to Perfect Your Outdoor Oasis

 Scott T. Smith/Getty Images

-The spade-shape leaves flutter in the slightest breeze — hence the name — adding a pleasant sound and one that has a psychologically cooling effect.
+One of the best trees for poolside privacy, its spade-shaped leaves flutter in the slightest breeze—hence the name—adding a pleasant sound and one that has a psychologically cooling effect.
 Also called trembling aspen, this beautiful poplar isn’t messy like its cousins.
 And it has a special beauty, with smooth, pale bark and outstanding golden fall foliage.

 If space is at a premium, there are columnar aspen cultivars available.
 Grow in Zones 1-7.
 Quaking aspen is a great tree to consider for any yard.